Bringing clients together to generate new ideas

 We are familiar with the issues specific to each of them – but they also have a lot in common.
 Both are food manufacturers operating in the same market, with the same regulations and constraints, and both were eager to learn from our in-house culinary VIP, top chef Christophe Le Fur.

-This joint hands-on workshop is an exciting format that allows communication and ideas to flow freely in a non-competitive, interactive atmosphere – and with everyone being based in Brittany, France, participants were even more interested in each other’s experience and industry knowledge.
+This joint hands-on workshop is an exciting format that allows communication and ideas to flow freely in a non-competitive, interactive atmosphere.
+Participants were even more interested in each other’s experience and industry knowledge.

 An exciting, hands-on format